 But developing your voice shouldn’t be restricted to blogging.
 It applies to all your online activities, and it’s a powerful part of the way you brand yourself in the crowded world of marketing online.

-Your voice is the style in which you write.
+Your voice is the style in which you write, wherever you write.

 Shakespeare had a writing voice, so does Robert Ludlum, so did Dale Carnegie.

 Developing your voice takes time and effort, but it’s important because it’s part of your brand.
 It’s part of what makes you unique.

 I read lots of Robert Ludlum books because I like the way he writes.
 Same with Tom Clancy.
 But I do not read the books written by their proteges – the ones that carry Ludlum’s or Clancy’s name but are written by someone else.